410. Circulation Policy

 Circulating materials may be renewed for three loan periods after the initial check out if there are no holds on these items.

-There is no limit to the number of books that may be checked out on a library card.
-Limits for Waterloo media items are: 10 items in video format, 10 books in audio format, and 10 music items in audio format per card.
+There is a limit of 125 total items that may be checked out on a library card.
+Limits for checking out media items at the Waterloo Library are: 10 items in video format, 10 books in audio format, and 10 music items in audio format per card.

 The Karl Junginger Memorial Library purchases popular and educational videos.
-These collections include films that are not rated, films that are rated G, PG, and PG-13, and some R rated films with artistic merit.
-This library is an open access library, and its personnel are not responsible for limiting patron access to the film collections on the basis of age.
+These collections include films that are not rated, films that are rated G, PG, and PG-13, and R. This library is an open access library, and its personnel are not responsible for limiting patron access to the film collections on the basis of age.